1st Africa Climate Summit opens as hard-hit continent of 1.3 billion demands more say and financing

 Ruto made his way to Monday’s events in a small electric car, a contrast to the usual government convoys, on streets cleared of the sometimes poorly maintained buses and vans belching smoke.

+Elsewhere, nearly 600 million Africans lack access to electricity despite the vast potential for solar and other renewable power.

-Challenges for the African continent include simply being able to forecast and monitor the weather in order to avert thousands of deaths and billions of dollars in damages.
+Other challenges for the African continent include simply being able to forecast and monitor the weather in order to avert thousands of deaths and billions of dollars in damages that, like climate change itself, have effects far beyond the continent.

+“When the apocalypse happens, it will happen for all of us,” Ruto warned.